Carath\'eodory number of homogeneous convex cones: Applications to selfdual homogeneous convex cones and sparse spectrahedral cones

 and the property \ref{axiom:mixedtriangularproductblock} is

 Of course, the property \ref{axiom:selfproductblock} is immediately satisfied because $n_{1} = \dotsb = n_{r} = 1$.
 So, a sparse spectrahedral cone is also a homogeneous convex cone when it satisfies the above two properties \eqref{property:trivialperfectelimination} and \eqref{property:perfectelimination}.
-It is natural to ask if, up to linear isomorphism, the two properties \eqref{property:trivialperfectelimination} and \eqref{property:perfectelimination} are also necessary for a sparse spectrahedral cones to be a homogeneous convex cones.
+It is natural to ask if, up to linear isomorphism, the two properties \eqref{property:trivialperfectelimination} and \eqref{property:perfectelimination} are also necessary for a sparse spectrahedral cone to be a homogeneous convex cone.

-Every sparse spectrahedral cone can be combinatorially described by a simple undirected graph $G = (V, E)$ with $n = \lvert V \rvert$ vertices labelled $1, \dotsc, n$ and edge set $E$ containing the doubletons $\left\{i, j\right\} \subseteq \left\{1, \dotsc, r\right\}$ for which $i \neq j$ and the $(i, j)$-th entry is allowed to be nonzero; i.e., $E = \left\{\left\{i, j\right\}\ \middle|\ (i, j) \in \hat{E}\right\}$.
+Every sparse spectrahedral cone can be combinatorially described by a simple undirected graph $G = (V, E)$ with $n = \lvert V \rvert$ vertices labelled $1, \dotsc, n$ and edge set $E$ containing the doubletons $\left\{i, j\right\} \subseteq \left\{1, \dotsc, n\right\}$ for which $i \neq j$ and the $(i, j)$-th entry is allowed to be nonzero; i.e., $E = \left\{\left\{i, j\right\}\ \middle|\ (i, j) \in \hat{E}\right\}$.
 This graph describes the sparse spectrahedral cone as $\mathsf{K}(G) := \mathbb{S}^{n}_{++} \cap \mathbb{V}(G)$, where

 Of course, isomorphic graphs describe linearly isomorphic sparse spectrahedral cones.